Back to guides

 Building Custom Scenario Scans

-Using custom scenario scans, a developer creates custom scenario scripts for scanning page components requiring user interactions.
-A scenario script simulates user actions, such as mouse clicks and keyboard typing.
-The scenario then runs a scan once all user actions are completed.
+Using custom scenario scans, a developer can create scripts that simulate user interactions with page components.
+A scenario script can mimic actions such as mouse clicks and keyboard typing, running a scan once all user actions are completed.

 Example of a user journey: